Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 KKday Airport Transfer Booking / Klook Airport Transfer Booking

-Currently, both K’s offer airport transfers that are affordable, safe, and fast.
+Currently, both K services offer airport transfers that are affordable, safe, and fast.
 You can compare prices and choose on your own.

 eSIM

-Also purchased the unlimited 5G eSIM directly from KKday.
-This time, no issues or speed throttling were encountered while using it in Tokyo, Atami, and Kawagoe.
+Also purchased the unlimited 5G eSIM directly on KKday.
+This time, there were no issues or slowdowns while using it in Tokyo, Atami, and Kawagoe.

 - KKday Purchase: Japan eSIM Unlimited Data KDDI / Softbank